14 Top-Rated Campgrounds near San Francisco, CA

 3. Back Ranch Meadows Campground, China Camp State Park

-Hiking and bicycling are popular activities at the state park, and campers can reach the China Camp Village and China Camp Beach with a six-mile hike on the Shoreline Trail from the campground.
+Hiking is a popular activity at the state park, and campers can reach the China Camp Village and China Camp Beach with a six-mile hike on the Shoreline Trail from the campground.
+The park's roads also tend to be a popular thoroughfare for bicyclists enjoying the shoreline views.

 Address: 100 China Camp Village Road, San Rafael, California